Available Instructors

 • Carole Presseault

-Carole brings more than 20 years of experience advising associations and organizations in the development of advocacy programs.
+Carole brings to the Advocacy School extensive experience advising associations and organizations in the development of advocacy programs.

 En tant que stratège et gestionnaire des enjeux publics depuis une vingtaine d’années, Carole a piloté de nombreux dossiers dans des secteurs diversifiés dont la santé, les finances publiques et les ordres professionnels.